Leo Strauss: The Straussian school

 Straussianism is the name given "to denote the research methods, common concepts, theoretical presuppositions, central questions, and pedagogic style (teaching style) characteristic of the large number of conservatives who have been influenced by the thought and teaching of Leo Strauss".
 While it "is particularly influential among university professors of historical political theory ... it also sometimes serves as a common intellectual framework more generally among conservative activists, think tank professionals, and public intellectuals".
-Harvey C. Mansfield, Steven B. Smith and Steven Berg, though never students of Strauss, are "Straussians" (as some followers of Strauss identify themselves).
-Mansfield has argued that there is no such thing as "Straussianism" yet there are Straussians and a school of Straussians.
-Mansfield describes the school as "open to the whole of philosophy" and without any definite doctrines that one has to believe in order to belong to it.
+Harvey Mansfield, Steven B. Smith and Steven Berg, though never students of Strauss, are "Straussians" (as some followers of Strauss identify themselves).
+Mansfield has argued that there is no such thing as "Straussianism", yet there are Straussians and a school of Straussians.
+Mansfield describes the school as "open to the whole of philosophy" and as lacking any definite doctrines one must believe to belong to it.

 Within the discipline of political theory, the method calls for its practitioners to use "a 'close reading' of the 'Great Books' of political thought; they strive to understand a thinker 'as he understood himself'; they are unconcerned with questions about the historical context of, or historical influences on, a given author" and strive to be open to the idea that they may find something timelessly true in a great book.
 The approach "resembles in important ways the old New Criticism in literary studies."

 There is some controversy in the approach over what distinguishes a great book from lesser works.
-Great books are held to be written by authors/philosophers "of such sovereign critical self-knowledge and intellectual power that they can in no way be reduced to the general thought of their time and place," with other works "understood as epiphenomenal to the original insights of a thinker of the first rank."
+Great books are held to be written by authors/philosophers "of such sovereign critical self-knowledge and intellectual power that they can in no way be reduced to the general thought of their time and place," with other works "understood as epiphenomenal to the original insights of a thinker of the first rank".
 This approach is seen as a counter "to the historicist presuppositions of the mid-twentieth century, which read the history of political thought in a progressivist way, with past philosophies forever cut off from us in a superseded past."
 Straussianism puts forward the possibility that past thinkers may have "hold of the truth—and that more recent thinkers are therefore wrong."

 The Chinese Straussians

-Almost the entirety of Strauss's writings has been translated into Chinese.
-There even is a school of Straussians in China, the most prominent being Liu Xiaofeng (Renmin University) and Gan Yang.
-"Chinese Straussians" (who often are also fascinated by Carl Schmitt) represent an example of the hybridization of Western political theory in a non-Western context.
+Almost all of Strauss's writings have been translated into Chinese.
+There is even a school of Straussians in China, the most prominent being Liu Xiaofeng (Renmin University) and Gan Yang.
+"Chinese Straussians" (who are often also fascinated by Carl Schmitt) exemplify the hybridization of Western political theory in a non-Western context.
 As the editors of a recent volume write, "the reception of Schmitt and Strauss in the Chinese-speaking world (and especially in the People's Republic of China) not only says much about how Schmitt and Strauss can be read today, but also provides important clues about the deeper contradictions of Western modernity and the dilemmas of non-liberal societies in our increasingly contentious world."